-Over the past year or so, we've been seeing an increasing number of PixInsight users move to StarTools for their post-processing.
+Over the past few years, we've been seeing an increasing number of veteran PixInsight users move to StarTools for their post-processing.

 Thank you all!
 It's a big endorsement of StarTools' philosophy on signal processing, signal fidelity, data/input mining and its approach to user interfaces.

-For you newcomers as a quick-start, I thought I'd try to 'translate' to the best of my abilities PixInsight's modules into their StarTools equivalents.
+For you newcomers as a quick-start, I thought I'd try to 'translate' to the best of my abilities PixInsight's modules and filters, into their StarTools equivalents.
 You may also find this useful if you're contemplating going the other way and you're curious about PixInsight and wish to give their 45-day trial a spin.
-While I (and as it seems many others) have strong views on their ageing linear engine/algorithm design and object oriented UI, and heavy reliance on detail replacement by AI hallucination, PI's excellent pre-processing (stacking) capabilities are still one of the best around and worth the price alone.
+While we have strong views on their ageing linear engine/algorithm design, object oriented UI, and heavy reliance on detail replacement by AI hallucination, PI's excellent pre-processing (stacking) and plate-solving capabilities are worth the price alone.

-As opposed to the moderators of the PI forums, we encourage discussing or even trying other software and how it relates to what we know and use today; it helps us learn and relate to all the different facets of processing, which can only be a good thing.
+As opposed to the moderators of the PI forums, we encourage discussing and trying other software.
+It helps us learn and relate to all the different, fundamental facets of processing, which is a good thing.
 In particular, it is useful to understand algorithms in their isolated, basic form, so that it is possible to understand how StarTools improves on them by introducing signal evolution Tracking.

 If you're coming from post-processing in PixInsight, then there are a number of important things that are different/new in StarTools;

-- 'Tracking' plays a very large role in StarTools.
+- Signal evolution 'Tracking' plays an extremely important role in StarTools.
 StarTools performs temporal processing, whereas more basic applications like PixInsight perform spatial processing only.
-This makes workflows much less linear and allows for StarTools' engine to "time travel" between different versions of the data as needed, so that it can insert modifications or consult the data in different points in time as needed ('change the past for a new present and future').
+This makes workflows much less linear and allows for StarTools' engine to "time travel" between different versions of the data as needed.
+This also lets the engine insert modifications or consult the data in different points in time as needed ('change the past for a new present and future').
 It is the primary reason for the lower noise and improved detail in the StarTools engine's output.
-It is also the reason why there is no difference between linear and non-linear data in StarTools, and you can do things in StarTools that would've otherwise been nonsensical (like deconvolution after stretching your data) in PixInsight.
+It is also the reason why there is no difference between linear and non-linear data in StarTools.
+Finally, it is also why you can do things in StarTools that are otherwise very destructive (like deconvolution after stretching your data) in PixInsight.
 If you're not familiar with Tracking and what it means for your images, signal fidelity and simplification of the workflow & UI, please do read up on it!
 A 2021 video presentation is also available on the subject.

-- Many tools seems simpler but, in reality, are more powerful.
-Data mining and analysis does away with parameters that can be objectively determined, or (derivatives of) parameters that you already specified in other modules earlier.
-As such, truly destructive settings are neigh-impossible to achieve (for example StarTools refuses to clip your data) and objectively optimal constraints are automatically determined from prior input.
+- Many tools may appear simpler but, in reality, are more powerful.
+Data mining and analysis does away with parameters that can be objectively determined.
+Derivatives of parameters that you already specified in other modules earlier are used whenever possible.
+As such, truly destructive settings are neigh-impossible to achieve (for example StarTools refuses to clip your data) and objectively optimal constraints are automatically determined from prior input or robust statistics.
 Luminance masks or local supports are automatically generated and updated as needed without user intervention - the application automatically keeps the necessary statistics and image versions/instances available at all times (Tracking).

-- StarTools does not treat processing as a linear, object-oriented process (e.g. an implied collection of independent processes), because real image processing carried out by a human emphatically isn't a linear process.
-In StarTools, as long as Tracking is on, processing steps depend on each other and reuse each other's data, findings and previous user settings.
+- StarTools does not treat processing as a linear, object-oriented process (e.g. an implied collection of independent processes), because optimal astronomical image signal processing emphatically is not a linear, nor independent process.
+In StarTools, as long as Tracking is on, processing steps depend on each other and reuse each other's data, statistics and previous user settings.
 StarTools is all about refinement and shaping of data, where you revisit, rather than reapply modules.
-A linear, object oriented approach is therefore not possible or even desirable if signal fidelity, noise mitigation and ease of use are paramount.
+A linear, object oriented approach is therefore not possible or even desirable if signal fidelity, noise mitigation and ease of use - as a side effect - are paramount.
 As such you will not find the equivalent of 'process containers', undo histories or similar in StarTools.
 Instead you'll find a single undo buffer and a 'Restore' button, which will let you negate the contributions that certain operations made to the currently visible end result, regardless of sequence.
 Processing sessions in StarTools are very short as a result; it is a converging process and "overcooking" an image (aka "just-one-more-tweak-syndrome") is not a problem or consideration in StarTools.

-- Load the data (using Open or LRGB), indicate it is still linear (this switches Tracking On).
+- Load the data (using Open or Compose), indicate it is still linear (this switches signal evolution Tracking on).

-- Develop or AutoDev to see what we have got.
+- AutoDev to see what we have got to work with.

-- Fractionally Bin the data with Bin if 1 unit of detail does not fit in 1 pixel until it does (or leave some oversampled data for deconvolution if desired and noise levels allow).
+- Fractionally Bin the data with Bin if 1 unit of detail does not fit in 1 pixel until it does (or leave some oversampled data for deconvolution if desired, and if noise levels allow).

 - Wipe away light pollution gradients and signal bias (masking out severe defects if needed).

 - Redo Develop/FilmDev (for film emulation) or (more common) AutoDev for final global stretch.

 - Use Contrast (for medium-large) and HDR for (medium-small) local dynamic range optimization